Chern-Weil theory for Haefliger-singular foliations: Haefliger structures and Stefan-Sussmann singular foliations

+Here we fill a small gap in the literature, showing that all smooth Haefliger structures on manifolds induce Stefan-Sussmann foliations.
+First we recall the definition of a Stefan-Sussmann foliation, referring to \cite{iakovos2} for more details.

-Any distribution that is so spanned by a tangent subsheaf is called a \emph{smooth distribution}.
-An \emph{integral submanifold} of a smooth distribution is an imbedded submanifold \( \iota \colon \Sigma \to M \) (not necessarily homeomorphic onto its image) that through each image point has tangent plane equal to the distribution, \( \d \iota (T_x \Sigma) = \Delta_{\iota(x)} \).
-A smooth distribution is \emph{integrable} if it has an integral submanifold through each point; in this case, the maximal integral submanifolds are unique through each point, and determine a partition of \( M \) into imbedded submanifolds.
-Stefan \cite{stefan} and Sussmann \cite{sussmann} independently and near simultaneously discovered the conditions under which a smooth distribution is integrable, the statement as follows. \begin{thm}[\cite{stefan}, \cite{sussmann}] On a smooth manifold \( M \), a smooth distribution \( \Delta \) (spanned by \( \vfSheaf \)) is integrable if and only if \( \Delta \) is invariant under the local flows of (local) vector fields in \( \vfSheaf \). \end{thm} Notice that the requirement that sections of \( \Delta \) be closed under Lie bracket is implicit in the condition that \( \Delta \) be invariant under the local flows of vector fields valued in \( \Delta \).
+Consider a distribution \( \Delta \) on a smooth manifold \( M \), a fibrewise linear subset \( \Delta \subseteq TM \), where the choice of linear subspace \( \Delta_{x} \subseteq T_{x} M \) may be of varying dimension for each \( x \in M \).
+Say that \( \Delta \) is \emph{smooth} if it is spanned by a subsheaf \( \vfSheaf \) of the sheaf \( \XF(M) \) of vector fields on \( M \), meaning that each vector in each \( \Delta_{x} \) extends locally to a vector field in \( \Delta \).
+An \emph{integral submanifold} of a smooth distribution is an imbedded submanifold \( \iota \colon \Sigma \to M \) (not necessarily homeomorphic onto its image) that through each image point has tangent plane equal to the distribution, \( \d \iota (T_{x} \Sigma) = \Delta_{\iota(x)} \).
+A smooth distribution is \emph{integrable}, or \emph{Stefan-Sussmann}, if it has an integral submanifold through each point; in this case, the maximal integral submanifolds are unique through each point, and determine a partition of \( M \) into imbedded submanifolds.
+Stefan \cite{stefan} and Sussmann \cite{sussmann} independently and near simultaneously discovered the conditions under which a smooth distribution is integrable, the statement as follows. \begin{thm}[\cite{stefan}, \cite{sussmann}] On a smooth manifold \( M \), a smooth distribution \( \Delta \) (spanned by \( \vfSheaf \)) is integrable if and only if \( \Delta \) is invariant under the local flows of (local) vector fields in \( \vfSheaf \). \end{thm}